lalit2005/hyperdocs/docs/custom-domains.md

 You can have the documentation site hosted on a custom domain with help of rewrites

 <Callout type='warning'>
-	This feature still has a slight disadvantage - it's not possible to have **customdomain.com/docs/** yet.
-Instead one can have **customdomain.com/SLUG/docs**
+	This feature has a slight disadvantage - it's not possible to have **customdomain.com/docs/** yet.
+Instead one can have **customdomain.com/SLUG/docs**.
+	But this should be fixed soon.
 </Callout>

 Replace all `SLUG`s here with the one you created while creating site in hyperdocs dashboard